INTERVIEW: Becky Laverty (Roadburn Festival)

 Then later on, I was inspired to play guitar because I met my friend Osa Atoe, who does Shotgun Seamstress and was in a band called New Bloods.
 She showed me how to put on shows, how to set up a PA and she told me to play guitar.
 Osa was super inspirational in terms of me not playing classical music, which is what my first passion was.

-The music you make as Divide & Dissolve, aside from being amazing, is fuelled by a powerful anti-racist, anti-white supremacy, anti-colonialist message.
+The music you make as Divide and Dissolve, is fuelled by a powerful anti-racist, anti-white supremacy, anti-colonialist message.
 Do you feel like your music is uniting and educating people about these issues?

 That’s a really refreshing and hopeful sentiment.
 You do a magnificent job of making listeners feel this way on your most recent album, Gas Lit.
 What would you say you were most proud of about this record?